 - Laparoscopy: Your doctor will insert a slender, lighted instrument into a small incision in your lower abdomen.
-This will allow your doctor to view your internal organs.
+This will allow them to view your internal organs.
 They’ll make another incision to allow access to the ovary.
-Once the ovary is accessible, your doctor will use a blunt probe or other tool to untwist it.
+Once the ovary is accessible, your doctor will use a blunt probe or another tool to untwist it.
 This procedure requires general anesthesia and is usually done on an outpatient basis.
 Your doctor may recommend this surgery if you’re pregnant.

 - Laparotomy: With this procedure, your doctor will make a larger incision in your lower abdomen to allow them to reach in and untwist the ovary manually.
 This is done while you’re under general anesthesia, and you’ll be required to stay at the hospital overnight.

-If too much time has passed — and the prolonged loss of blood flow has caused the surrounding tissue to die — your doctor will remove it:
+If too much time has passed — and the prolonged loss of blood flow has caused the surrounding tissue to die — your doctor will remove it through either:

 - Oophorectomy: If your ovarian tissue is no longer viable, your doctor will use this laparoscopic procedure to remove the ovary.

-- Salpingo-Oophorectomy: If both the ovarian and fallopian tissue are no longer viable, your doctor will use this laparoscopic procedure to remove them both.
-They may also recommend this procedure to prevent recurrence in women who are postmenopausal.
+- Salpingo-oophorectomy: If the ovarian and fallopian tissue are no longer viable, your doctor will use this laparoscopic procedure to remove them.
+They may also recommend this procedure to prevent recurrence in postmenopausal women.

 As with any surgery, risks of these procedures may include blood clotting, infection, and complications from anesthesia.

-Your doctor may recommend over-the-counter pain relievers to help ease your symptoms during recovery:
+Your doctor may recommend over-the-counter pain relievers to help ease your symptoms during recovery, such as: